47ng/prisma-field-encryption/README.md

 - Encrypting fields newly `/// @encrypted`
 - Rotating the encryption key when it changed
-- Decrypting fields where encryption is being disabled with `/// @encrypted?readonly`.
+- Decrypting fields where encryption is being disabled with `/// @encrypted?mode=readonly`.
 Once that migration has run, you can remove the annotation on those fields.

 ## Do I Need This ?